 At first glance, being able to take classes when it’s convenient for you—anytime day or night—is an attractive alternative to attending classes on campus, but it’s not for everybody.
 To succeed, you must be fully committed, self-driven, and well-organized.

 Many schools set up clear expectations from the start.
 For example, the University of North Colorado (UNC), an ACEND-accredited school, advises that prioritizing and managing course time around your already busy personal schedule is the key to success—as is being able and willing to do the following:

-What Should I Look for in an Online School?
+What Should I Look For in an Online Dietitian School?

-The main difference between online learning and classroom learning is:
+The main difference between remote learning and classroom learning is:

 What are the Technical Requirements?